goldnarms/IconWiki/Deployment.md

 ### Pushing from GitHub to Heroku

-Navigate to you iCon project root folder and deploy using the `git push` command:
+- Navigate to your iCon project root folder

-- Development: `git push icon-dev master`
+- Execute `git push <heroku app name> master`
-- Production: `git push icon-prod master`
+- Wait for the push to complete

 ### Resources